uRepUs/electedOfficialsData/README.md

 # electedOfficialsService
-A NodeJS service that retrieves and stores data about elected officials and elections throughout the United States
+A Elixir/Phoenix service that retrieves and stores data about elected officials and elections throughout the United States